Creating a rewarding workplace

 Diversity and Inclusion

-Daiwa Securities Group proactively appoints talented human resources regardless of gender.
+Daiwa Securities Group proactively appoints talented human resources regardless of gender, nationality, or seniority within the company.
 We are making efforts to provide an environment where a diverse range of people can perform to their full potential.

 Human Resource Development and Skill Enhancement

 The source of Daiwa Securities Group’s competitiveness lies in the capabilities of its employees.
 Accordingly, we focus on the development of human resources based on the basic policy of providing high value-added solutions through the use of "Quality No. 1" consulting capabilities.

 Daiwa Securities Group has a proven track record of implementing initiatives for job satisfaction reforms ahead of the times to help all employees work efficiently within the set working hours and live a fulfilling life.
 Such initiatives include the female employee support plan (since 2005), encouraging employees to leave the workplace before 7 p.m. (since 2007), and promoting work-life balance (since 2008).

 Respect for Human Rights

 Daiwa Securities Group states in its corporate principles that "the Group will strive to maintain a high sense of morality and duty, endeavoring to continue contributing to the sustainable growth of the societies in which we operate."
 To improve a corporate culture rooted in the basic principles of respect for human rights, we are further strengthening our efforts to educate and enlighten our employees about human rights.
 We therefore support and respect the Universal Declaration of Human Rights, the OECD Guidelines for Multinational Enterprises, ISO 26000, the UN Guiding Principles on Business and Human Rights, and the Act on the Promotion of Human Rights Education and Human Rights Awareness-Raising.
 We have also joined the UN Global Compact.